brianLiu0405/ssss/_sources/labs/lab6.rst

 ARMv8-A has 2 to 4 levels of translation for different page sizes and the second stage translation for hypervisors. (not used in labs)

 We name each level as in Linux.
-The top-level is the page global directory (PGD) followed by the page upper directory (PUD), page middle directory (PMD), and page table entry(PTE).
+The top-level is the page global directory (PGD) followed by page upper directory (PUD), page middle directory (PMD), and page table entry(PTE).

 Page v.s.
 Page Frame v.s.
 Page Table
 ------------------------------------